marksherriff/uvacs-advising/minor.md

 ## CS Minor Requirements

-The Computer Science minor requires credit for six CS courses as described below.
+The Computer Science minor requires credit for five CS courses as described below.
 Any undergraduate student in the university who has completed CS 2100 with a C- or better can apply for the minor.

 To obtain a minor in computer science, a student must complete the following requirements: